yugabyte/yugabyte-db/docs/content/preview/reference/configuration/operating-systems.md

 ## YugabyteDB

-The following operating systems and architectures are supported for [deploying YugabyteDB](../../../deploy/manual-deployment/).
+The following table describes the operating system and architecture support for [deploying YugabyteDB](../../../deploy/manual-deployment/).

 Unless otherwise noted, operating systems are supported by all supported versions of YugabyteDB and YugabyteDB Anywhere.
 YugabyteDB Anywhere added support for deploying YugabyteDB to ARM-based systems for non-Kubernetes platforms in v2.18.